suffolklibraries/lgc/content/collections/events/creative-health-19-02.md

     content:
       -
         type: text
-        text: 'This words, conversation and poems session will be led by Dean Parkin.'
+        text: 'This collage and printing session will be led by Jac Campbell.'
   -
     type: paragraph
     attrs: